 \section{Acknowledgments}

-This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior - Brasil (CAPES) - Finance Code 001.
+This study was financed in part by the Coordena\c{c}\~ao de Aperfei\c{c}oamento de Pessoal de N\'ivel Superior - Brasil (CAPES) - Finance Code 001.
 R.M.A. and A.D.R. thank the financial support from the National Institute for Science and Technology of Quantum Information (CNPq, INCT-IQ 465469/2014-0).
 R.M.A and A.C.S.C thank the Brazilian funding agency CNPq under Grants No. 305957/2023-6 and 308730/2023-2, respectively.